Two girls drown in disused quarry pit

 Crime Reporter

-TWO girls aged 12 and 13 drowned on Sunday while they were swimming in a disused quarry pit near Donnybrook Racecourse.
+TWO girls aged 12 and 13 drowned on Sunday while they were swimming in a disused quarry pit near Donnybrook Racecourse close to Mabvuku on the eastern outskirts of Harare.

-The bodies of the girls were taken to a local mortuary for post mortem.
+The bodies of the girls were taken to a hospital mortuary for postmortem, national police spokesperson Assistant Commissioner Paul Nyathi confirmed.

-In a statement, national police spokesperson Assistant Commissioner Paul Nyathi confirmed the incident.
+Cases of young people drowning have been on the increase and in February, three children aged four, five and six and a young man of 19 drowned in separate incidents with police expressing concern over the safety of children countrywide.

-“On April 9, 2023, police in Mabvuku recorded a sad incident where two girls aged 12 and 13 drowned in a disused quarry pit, near Donnybrook Racecourse while swimming,” he said.
+The young man and one child drowned in Jotsholo, while the other two children drowned in Mberengwa.

 Comments